trofi/trofi.github.io.gen/posts/265-waypipe-fixes.md

 [simple and fascinating](https://mstoeckl.com/notes/gsoc/blog.html).

-`waypipe` allows for quite a bit of flexibility in remote rendering setup controlled by a few commandline options:
+`waypipe` allows for quite a bit of flexibility in remote rendering setup controlled by a few command line options:

 - `--no-gpu`: use software render instead of `DMABUF`-backed GPU.
 Useful to work around remote rendering bugs.
 Should not be required in